 To view or download the brochures you will need Adobe Acrobat Reader

 This brochure lists emergency shelters, urban campsites, and safe parking programs in King County for single women, single men, couples, families with children, youth and young adults, and for survivors of domestic violence in need of a confidential location for their safety.
-Anyone who is literally homeless and who is seeking housing resources should call 2-1-1 to be screened for an assessment with Coordinated Entry for All (CEA).

 These brochures contain information on basic emergency services for those persons residing in various parts of the county.
 The South King County and East & North King County brochures also include their region's medical and dental resources.